dg-gh/welp_library/docs/welp_bit_flags.md

 welp_bit_flags.hpp provides one class :

-- welp::bit_flags<N> is a class that can store n booleans packed as 8 booleas per byte.
+- welp::bit_flags<number_of_bits> is a class that can store n booleans packed as 8 booleas per byte.

 # Member functions of welp::bit_flags<number_of_bits> B

-Template parameter N is the number of booleans stored in welp::bit_flags<N>.
+Template parameter number_of_bits is the number of booleans stored in welp::bit_flags<number_of_bits>.

 ### Setting and getting booleans